luskaner/oai-bridge/README.md

 The tests compare the results between the direct OAI responses and this bridge using *Sickle*.

 * `TestStaticListRecords`: Does a test with a curated list of servers with various parameters.
-* `TestDynamicListRecords`: Same as before but with randoms servers from http://www.openarchives.org/pmh/registry/ListFriends. *Note: this test is very prone to fail.*
+* `TestDynamicListRecords`: Same as before but with randoms servers from http://www.openarchives.org/pmh/registry/ListFriends and random configuration. *Note: this test is very prone to fail.*

 *Note: This tests might fail due to a timeout specified.*